Close

 “I use this product for my baby and I am so happy and recommended” - Cvetka

-Homeopathic and vegan-friendly, this teething powder contains soothing chamomile to help relieve teething pain.
+This teething powder, which is homeopathic, contains soothing chamomile to help relieve teething pain.
 Simply dissolve the granules directly in the mouth, or dissolve in boiled and cooled water for young babies.
 Regularly rated 5* by our customers and Gold Winner in the Project Baby Awards 2020.

 Customer review: 5 stars